Skip to main content

 ALP_HW_BUILD_SOM_HW_REV);

-ALP_HW_BUILD_SOM_SKU, ALP_HW_BUILD_SOM_FAMILY, ALP_HW_BUILD_SOM_HW_REV, and (when a carrier is declared) ALP_HW_BUILD_CARRIER_NAME + ALP_HW_BUILD_CARRIER_HW_REV are all emitted per project.
+ALP_HW_BUILD_SOM_SKU, ALP_HW_BUILD_SOM_FAMILY, ALP_HW_BUILD_SOM_HW_REV, and (when a board is declared) ALP_HW_BUILD_BOARD_NAME + ALP_HW_BUILD_BOARD_HW_REV are all emitted per project.
 Per-slice ALP_HW_BUILD_CORE_ID + ALP_HW_BUILD_OS live in each slice's generated header.

 Hardware revision tracking

-Every released SoM family and carrier carries a hw_revisions: table.
+Every released SoM family and board carries a hw_revisions: table.
 The SDK uses it to detect "wrong firmware for this hardware" two ways:

 Modular SoMs: optional chip populations